LordDemonos/Quarm.Guide/README.md

 8. Change VRAM to match your video card's VRAM.
 9. Uncheck dgVooDoo watermark.

+### Setp 6: Placebos

+Navigate to your TAKP folder and find eqgame.exe.
+Right click and select Properties.
+Under Compatability, select "Run this program in compatability mode for Windows XP (Service Pack 3)" and "Run this program as an administrator".

 ### Xanax's Checklist for Minimal Crashes

 I wrote this guide because half of my guild seems to crash when they zone in and out of the planes.
 Everyone is on different pieces and versions of this game.
 Meanwhile I've thrown most of this guide into 3 different game folders and they all work well, only crashing occasionally when I drop to character select, or if I change my audio output source.
 Here's what I'm using: